Hello all, Before I talk about how to identify impulse and corrections in Forex, I hope you are well and are enjoying your trades.

 Now to my topic on how to identify impulse and corrections in forex.
 First lets look at the meaning of the 2 main terms

 Impulse : In trading an impulse is defined as the strong move in a currencies/stock’s price coinciding with the main direction of the underlying trend.

 Now lets look at what the correction is

 Correction: In trading a correction can be defined at the weak move in the trend.
 It is at this point that it is difficult for us to determine the real direction of the market since it is often moving sideways.

-Now after we have looked at the meanings of this two terms, It is important for us to state that the market moves in this two ways.
+Now after we have looked at the meanings of this two terms, It is important for us to state that the market moves in this 2 ways.
 The market makes an impulse then makes a correction before making the impulse again.
 The impulse that comes after the correction can either be the continuation of the trend or the reversal of the trend itself.